AdvancedModularManikin/AdvancedModularManikin.github.io/Tutorial_1.md

 ```
 These properties return the value when no params are used, and they set the value when a param is used.

-> **NOTE:**\
+> **NOTE** <br />
-Please see AMM Specification Docs to get a complete break down of AMM types, and other sub data types that represent these properties.\
+Please see AMM Specification Docs to get a complete break down of AMM types, and other sub data types that represent these properties. <br />
 https://github.com/AdvancedModularManikin/specification

 Example setting values.